WHS

 Community Involvement Opportunities

 Our Drama and Performing Arts students support the local theatre companies: Showbiz, Remarkables Theatre and Whirlwind Productions.
 Students not only take part on stage but help with tech support in areas such as make up, hair and costume, sound and lighting.
+Teacher in Charge: Jake Hansen

 Musical

 Every year we produce a successful school musical involving close to a hundred students from all levels of the school.
 Opportunities for involvement cover areas ranging from acting, dancing and band through to the various tech crews which include, hair, makeup, sound, lighting, front of house, programme design and more.
 It is the highlight of the year for many of the students and provides considerable leadership opportunities as they assume responsibility for the various crews.
-The show takes place in Term One with four performances to the public, however, due to Covid restrictions, the 2022 Musical has been moved to the end of Term 3.
-We are still underway with practices in Term 1 and will showcase aspects of the production at the end of term.
+The show takes place in Term One with four performances to the public.
 Information regarding the Musical can be found in the school newsletter and Performing Arts classroom.
-This will include information on how to join the musical crews as the term progresses.
+This will include information on how to join the musical crews as the year progresses.
+Teachers in Charge: Jake Hansen and Alison Price

 One Act Play is a national competition for schools and community groups which celebrates New Zealand theatre.
 There are three different stages of the competition: heats, regionals and nationals in Wellington.
 The competition provides excellent opportunities for students as both actors and directors.
-Details can be found on the Performing Arts Classroom.
+Teacher in Charge: Jake Hansen

 Performing Art Theatre Tour

 Year 12 and Year 13 Performing Arts students visit a commercial theatre in Christchurch, Invercargill or Dunedin to witness life as part of a theatre company.
 They get a backstage tour, meet the crews and attend whichever play or musical is on at the time.
+This tour is bi-annual only.
+Teacher in Charge: Jake Hansen

 SGCNZ University of Otago Sheilah Winn Shakespeare Festival